 - Attended the last two years of high school in Ravalli County.

 - Plan to attend an accredited post-secondary school full-time (in-state or out of state).
 This includes technical schools plus two-year or four-year programs.

 - Have an EFC (Estimated Family Contribution) less than $20,000 according to your FAFSA.
 If $30,000 in EFC is exceeded due to extenuating circumstances, you can still apply.

 - Submit ENTIRE SAR (Student Aid Report) from FAFSA.

 Special consideration will be given to financial need.

-For recipients who attend Carroll College, Montana State University, Montana Tech, The University of Montana, or The University of Montana Western, the scholarship is matched by the universities and is to be used for their junior and senior years, providing the student meets all criteria.
+For recipients that stay in Montana and attend Carroll College, Montana State University, Montana Tech, Rocky Mountain College, The University of Montana, or The University of Montana Western, the scholarship is matched by the universities and is to be used for their junior and senior years, providing the student meets all criteria.
 This makes our award equivalent to a four-year scholarship!

 Scholarships given by school information is based upon 280 Scholarships given (1 deceased), 279 calculated.